OpenSecurityIndia/OpenSecurityIndia.github.io/Legacy.md

 [*] Auxiliary module execution completed
 ```

 Here we see it is likely vulnerable to eternal blue.
-Let's try exploiting it.
+This module exploits the vulnerability found in Server Message Block V1 running on port 445.
+SMB mishandles the crafted packets sent by the attacker, thus allowing Remote Code Execution, let's try exploiting it.

 [//]:![FTP](./Lame/ftp.png)
 [//]:# ( **Figure 1:** FTP Anonymous Login Possible)